CyberShadow/btdu/README.md

 Press <kbd>*</kbd> to invert marks on the current screen.

+In [`--expert` mode](CONCEPTS.md#size-metrics), btdu will show the total exclusive size of (i.e. how much would be freed by deleting) the marked items it the top status bar.

 Marks are saved in exported `.json` files; a boolean field named `"mark"` will be present on marked nodes.
 Press <kbd>⇧ Shift</kbd><kbd>O</kbd> to save an export file during an interactive session.

 License